How to apply

 Click here to download a prospectus providing an overview of the Joint Medical Program including the application and selection process.

-Applications will open in August.
+Applications will open in early August and will close on 30 September 2026 Late applications will not be accepted under any circumstances.
 You will have the opportunity to review your application after it has been submitted.
-For details and instructions on how to apply, please download the online application instructions.
+For details and instructions on how to apply, please download the application instructions.

 The Joint Medical Program is included in the Educational Access Scheme.
 Through the Educational Access Scheme (EAS) you can get up to four additional adjustment points if you have experienced educational or other disadvantage.
-For more information about the EAS see here.
+For more information about the EAS click here.

 Please visit the UAC website for more details.